 When deciding whether a student needs adapted provision, the school will start with the desired outcomes, including the expected progress and attainment, as well as the views and the wishes of the student and their parents/carers.
 The school will use this to determine the support that is required.
 Where a student is joining Ruislip High School and their previous setting has already identified that they have SEN, they are known to external agencies, and/or they have an Education, Health and Care Plan (EHCP), the school will work with multi-agencies to ensure it has access to all relevant information before the student starts at school, so support can be put in place as early as possible.
-Ruislip High School follows the 2015 SEND Code of Practice graduated approach.
+Ruislip High School follows the graduated approach outlined in the Department for Education's SEND Code of Practice (2015).
 Students are initially identified as having SEND through liaison with partner primary schools.
 Students may also be identified during their time at Ruislip High School either through baseline testing, staff observation or by referral from an outside agency.
-The graduated approach's four-part cycle of 'assess-plan-do-review' is overseen by the SENCo (Mrs Louise Ware)/deputy SENCo (Ms Madi Pennell) and in consultation with teachers, TAs, parents/carers and outside agencies where appropriate.
+The graduated approach's four-part cycle of 'assess-plan-do-review' is overseen by the SENCo (Mrs Louise Ware) or deputy SENCo (Ms Madi Pennell) and in consultation with teachers, TAs, parents/carers and outside agencies where appropriate.

-3.4 Consulting and involving students and parents
+3.4 Consulting and involving students and parents/carers